Kichura/VanillaDisable/README.md

 ## Other

-The wiki page contains information for development, more detailed installation instructions, info about configuration systems and properties, information about the mixin configuration system, and details about the choice of modloader, version, and feature toggling system.
+The wiki page contains information for development, more detailed installation instructions, info about the config system and properties, information about the mixin configuration system, and details about the choice of modloader and version.

 ## License

 This mod is available under the [MPL 2.0](LICENSE) license.
-Some libraries included in the jar are available under different licenses, which are listed in [the wiki](https://github.com/DragonEggBedrockBreaking/VanillaDisable/wiki/Dependencies#jij).
+Some libraries included in the jar may be available under different licenses, and are listed in [the wiki](https://github.com/DragonEggBedrockBreaking/VanillaDisable/wiki/Dependencies#jij).